mse22/Eadala_ENV872_Project/README.md

 irradianceDeck    | numeric   | uE      | Provies the photosynthetically active radiation measured on the deck of the sampling boat in micro-Einstein comments          | factor    | -       | Provides the comments noting departure from standard procedure

 3. 'NTL-LTER_Lake_Nutrients_Raw.csv' file: This contains the data relevant to physical and chemical variables (such as total nitrogen, total phosphorius, ammonia and ammonium, nitrite and nitrate, and phosphate concentrations) that are measured at one central station near the deepest point of each lake.
 In most cases these measurements are made in the morning (8 to 9 am).
-It contains the below column names and their respective data:
+It contains the below column names and their relevant details:

 Column Name        | Class    | Units   | Relevant Dataset Information
 -------------------|----------|---------|-----------------------------